paperless-ngx/paperless-ngx/docs/extending.rst

 Paperless development
 #####################

-This section describes the steps you need to take to start development on paperless-ng.
+This section describes the steps you need to take to start development on paperless-ngx.

 Check out the source from github.
 The repository is organized in the following way: